-ALL components/materials must conform to National Fuel Gas Code Specifications, or in CANADA, the Canadian Installation Codes (for General Installation and Gas Plumbing).
+ALL components/materials must conform to National Fuel Gas Code Specifications.
 It is important that gas pressure regulators meet applicable pressure requirements and that gas meters be rated for the total amount of all the appliance Btu's being supplied.

-The dryer is provided with a 1-inch N.P.T. inlet pipe connection extending out the back area of the burner box.
-The minimum pipe size connection (supply line) to the dryer is 1-inch N.P.T.
+The dryer is provided with a 1-1/2-inch N.P.T. inlet pipe connection extending out the back area of the burner box.
+The minimum pipe size connection (supply line) to the dryer is 1-1/2-inch N.P.T.
 For ease of servicing, the gas supply line of each dryer must have its own shut-off valve.